serroz86/email_classification/README.md

 This notebook has the unsupervised machine learning algorithm that classifies the emails in groups.
 Also can use wikipedia articles as input.

 The goal of this notebook is to analyze the data and plot the results.
 The analysis algorithms are unsupervised ML.
+The result can be plotted using pyLDAvis https://pyldavis.readthedocs.io/en/latest/ and wordclouds https://www.wordclouds.com/

 ## Running the notebook